Teaching negation in speech therapy! Negatives are a difficult concept to teach and learn but are critical to a child’s ability to communicate.

-Barrier Games – Barrier games are a great way to incorporate listening to verbal direction in a more structured activity.
+Barrier Games – Barrier games are a great way to incorporate listening to verbal directions in a more structured activity.
 If you’re not sure what barrier games are, head here!
 In short, they are a language game in which two players sit across from each other with a barrier between them.
 Each player is given the same scene and pieces.
-The barrier is placed between the players to hide one’s scene from the other player.
-Directions are given on where to place the pieces and at the end you compare your scenes, which should be the same.
+A barrier is placed between the players to hide one’s scene from the other player.
+Directions are given on where to place the pieces and at the end, you compare your scenes, which should be the same.

-You can easily give the students directions here to place their piece while incorporating negatives.
+You can easily give the students directions on where to place their pieces while incorporating negatives.
 For example, “Put the kite in the sky but not touching the cloud,” or “Put on all the kids but not the baby.”